American skateboarder Josh Neuman killed in Iceland plane crash died ‘doing what he loved,’ family says

-Neuman’s family, in a statement posted to his Instagram account, told his 168,000 followers that the 22-year-old had just witnessed the spectacle of the Northern Lights shortly before his passing.
+Neuman’s family, in a statement posted to his Instagram account, told his 168,000 followers that the 22-year-old had just witnessed the spectacle of the northern lights shortly before his passing.

-His family, describing him as a “doer” a “dreamer” and “gentle soul," said Neuman’s first sighting of the Northern lights left him saying: “This is the happiest day of my life."
-The photo they posted showed Neuman surrounded by green neon flashes dancing around him.
+His family, describing him as a “doer,” a “dreamer” and “gentle soul,” said Neuman’s first sighting of the northern lights left him saying: “This is the happiest day of my life.”
+The photo they posted showed Neuman surrounded by green flashes dancing around him.

 Neuman was on the flight to create commercial content for the Belgian fashion brand Suspicious Antwerp along with Tim Alings, the company’s sponsorship manager, 27; and Nicola Bellavia, a 32-year-old skydiver and social media influencer from Belgium.
 The pilot, Haraldur Diego, 49, was considered one of Iceland’s most prominent aviators and a pioneer of photography tours.

-Police chief Oddur Arnason told The Associated Press that bad weather conditions had prevented rescue teams from retrieving the bodies.
+Police chief Oddur Arnason told the Associated Press that bad weather has prevented rescue teams from retrieving the bodies.
 “For the safety of divers we have to wait until the weather improves,” Arnason said.
-Icelandic police could not immediately be reached for comment Tuesday.
+Calls to Icelandic police for comment were not returned by early Tuesday.

-Neuman, who had been living in Los Angeles California, was globally known for his daring skating videos which showed him speeding through scenic routes around the world.
+Neuman, who had been living in Los Angeles, was globally known for his daring skating videos, which showed him speeding through scenic routes around the world.
 His YouTube channel has almost 1.2 million subscribers.

-Neuman, the AP reports, “was best known for creating one of the the most-watched skateboarding videos on YouTube."
+Neuman, the AP reports, “was best known for creating one of the most-watched skateboarding videos on YouTube.”

-One video, titled “Raw Runn: The Cliffs of France" has been viewed on YouTube more than 1.6 million times since it was first shared in March 2019.
+One video titled “Raw Runn: The Cliffs of France” has been viewed on YouTube more than 1.6 million times since it was first shared in March 2019.

 In the comments section, watchers hailed Neuman as “incredible” and “impressive” as footage showed him weaving in and out of tunnels and taking on the road’s dangerous curves with a camera crew following behind.